JoshWilbur/FinTrack/README.md

 # FinTrack
-The FinTrack project has been brewing in my head for a bit.
 I aim to create a web-based budget manager that also includes other finance tools.
 This will be pretty basic to start, won't be anything fancy for the website.
 I plan to capture the entire development process in this repository.

 Initial Plan:
 * Front end: design basic HTML site